Frédéric Passy: Nobel Peace Prize

 Passy's health had declined in old age, but he was still prominent and popular enough within the peace movement that it was assumed he would win the first Nobel Peace Prize.
 Public attention around the prize had increased to such a point that Passy was challenged to a duel by a man declaring that "the Nobel Prize does not belong to you", but nothing further came from the incident.

 In December 1901, Passy was awarded half of the first Nobel Peace Prize, which was split with Henry Dunant, the founder of the Red Cross, and each received over 100,000 francs.

 Being too elderly and ill to attend the ceremony in Christiania (now Oslo), neither Passy or Dunant delivered an acceptance speech.
 Instead, Passy wrote an article to be released posthumously, criticising Alfred Nobel's executors for using his money to create foundations he did not intend, and suggesting that the award could weaken the peace movement by attracting disingenuous money-seekers instead of peace-seekers.
 The article was published by the peace journal La Paix par le droit (Peace Through Law) in 1926.
 Despite Passy's objections, Professor of History Sandi E. Cooper notes, the prize money was most likely used to fund his peace activism.

 Final years

 Passy continued to advocate for peace in his later years.
 In 1905, he attended the 14th Universal Peace Congress in Lucerne, during rising tensions between France and Germany.
 He defused tensions in the congress by crossing the floor and shaking hands with German pacifist Ludwig Quidde.
-This was his last recorded event, moments before his death.
 A year later, he attended the 15th Universal Peace Congress in Milan, alongside delegates from across Europe and the United States like Felix Moscheles and Bertha von Suttner.
 Recognising the popularity of peace activism, Passy remarked in 1909 that "the influence of these international [peace congresses] increases ... from year to year; it becomes more and more evident that they are taken seriously in the highest quarters".

 Despite Passy's fame, his economic doctrines failed to gather momentum among his countrymen.